An embedding theorem for subshifts over amenable groups with the comparison property: Theorems

 We are now ready to construct the map $\psi : X \to Y$ desired for the theorem.
 To begin, let $x\in X$ be fixed, let $t_0 = \T(x)\in T_0$, let $t_1 = \ret(t_0) \in T_1$, let $t_2 = \ex(t_1) \in T_2$, let $t_1^* \in T_1^*$ be delivered by $t_1$, and let $y_0 = \phi(x)\in Y_0$ be the point delivered by the homomorphism $\phi : X \to Y$ assumed to exist at the beginning of the proof.
 Let $C = C(t_0) = C(t_1) = C(t_2) = C(t_1^*) \subset G$.

-We construct the point $y = \psi(x)\in Y$ in two stages, first by constructing a point $y_1 \in Y_1$ which everywhere looks locally like a point of $Y_0$, and then modifying $y_1$ into a point of $Y$ by placing down the marker patterns.
+We construct the point $y = \psi(x)\in Y$ in two stages, first by constructing a point $y_1 \in Y_1$ which locally looks like a point of $Y_0$, and then modifying $y_1$ into a point of $Y$ by placing down the marker patterns.